Write the Next Chapter of Your Nursing Career

 - Treat acute and chronic illnesses

-- Prescribe medications (subject to collaborative agreement by state)
+- Prescribe medications (subject to collaborative agreement by the state in which you practice)

 - Make referrals to specialists

-- Advise and educate patients on health issues
+- Advise and educate patients and family members on health issues and healthy living habits

 The GMercyU Difference

-When evaluating FNP programs, be sure to consider that Gwynedd Mercy University has deep and broad partnerships with health care affiliates throughout the region and Pennsylvania, which means you will have many different opportunities for first-hand clinical experience while you train in our FNP program.
+Our advanced nursing programs also have deep and broad partnerships with health care affiliates and clinical sites throughout the region and Pennsylvania, which means you will have many different opportunities for first-hand clinical experience while you pursue your MSN-FNP with us.

 - Advanced Pharmacology for Advanced Nursing Roles